Praqma/kubernetes-ebook/chapter04.md

 [kamran@kworkhorse certs-baremetal]$
 ```

-After you execute the above code, you get the following additional files:
+After you execute the above code you get the following additional files:

 ```
 kubernetes-csr.json